cofob/pydanticxml/README.md

 PydanticXML is a Python library that provides a way to convert Pydantic models to XML and vice versa.
 It is built on top of the Pydantic library and extends it with XML-specific functionality.

+## Features

+- Convert Pydantic models to XML and vice versa
+- Support for XML attributes, elements, content, **lists**.
+- Compatible with most Pydantic features (e.g. default values, validators, `Field` etc.)
+- Very easy to use.
+Extends Pydantic's API with only a few methods.
+- Has no dependencies other than Pydantic
+- Have a good docs in the source code
+- Fully tested

 ## Installation

 You can install PydanticXML with pip: